Turn down for what?

 Mile High Finance Guy’s Formal Definition

-Turnover Rate = The amount of a mutual funds portfolio [i.e., holdings in stocks or bonds] that have been turned over [i.e., sold/bought or replaced] during a 12 month period and expressed as a percent.
+Turnover Rate = The amount of a mutual funds underlying portfolio [i.e., holdings in stocks or bonds] that has been turned over [i.e., sold/bought or replaced] during a 12 month period and expressed as a percentage.

 So now that we have a name for today’s trailhead, let us begin our hike by calculating a turnover ratio using the following example:

 •Mutual Fund 500 (MF500) is a fund that owns 500 stocks, and its goal is to mimic the performance of the S&P 500 Index

 •MF500 does this by purchasing the same investments that the S&P 500 Index contains; thus, MF500 is commonly referred to as an index fund

 •During 2021, Mutual Fund 500 replaces 50 of their 500 investments.

 50 sales & repurchases / 500 holdings from January through December of 2021